inesmcm26/real-time-face-emotion-detector/README.md

 # How to run

-1. Run 'live_detection.ipynb' file
+Run 'demo.ipynb' file

+- Instead of training the model, you can load the weights of the model that is availale in in the [vgg.h5](/models/vgg.h5) file.
+There is already one cell that does this.

 - It is possible that some issues arise due to OpenCV VideoCapture.
 This issues are specific for each type of camera and operating system.

-2. To leave the video capture press 'q'.
+- To leave the video capture press 'q'.

-## Live results
+# Results

+TODO

 # Information about the project

-All of this specifications can be found in the 'model_definition_training.ipynb' file.

 ## Dataset